-11.11 The conveyor corridor crosses over the railway line and accordingly protective provisions have been included.
-These are based on Network Rail's standard provisions and were agreed with Network Rail, subject to the amendment made in the second draft DCO.
-In the absence of agreement with Network Rail the Applicant needs the protection of compulsory acquisition to compulsorily acquire the necessary rights
+The conveyor corridor crosses over the railway line and accordingly protective provisions have been included.
+These are based on Network Rail's standard provisions and were agreed with Network Rail, subject to the amendments made in the second draft DCO and the third draft DCO submitted for Deadline 4 (Document 4.1C).
+In the absence of agreement with Network Rail the Applicant needs the protection of compulsory acquisition to compulsorily acquire the necessary rights.